| Skip to content

 |Press Office Home||This is an archival or historical document and may not reflect current policies or procedures|

-Social Security Delivers the Most Popular Baby Names for 2005(Aquí en Español)
+Social Security Presents America’s Favorite Baby Names for 2006(Aquí en Español)

 Emily has been the most popular female name each year since 1996.
 Jacob has been the top male name since 1999.
-New to the top ten this year are Ava and Anthony.
+Sophia is new to the top ten for the first time and William returns after a one year absence.
+Elvis lives on at number 761.

-In addition to a list of the 1,000 most popular baby names for 2005, there is a list of the most popular baby names for each state.
-Also, there is a list of the top 100 names for twins born in 2005.
-Jacob and Joshua are the most popular twin’s names.
+In addition to a list of the 1,000 most popular baby names for 2006, there is a list of the most popular baby names for each state.
+Also, there is a list of the top 100 names for twins born in 2006.
+Jacob and Joshua are again the most popular twin’s names.

 Social Security started compiling baby name lists in 1997.
 Today, the Social Security website offers lists of baby names for each year since 1880.